 |Ankle injury||£12,900 - £46,980|

-What should I do after being injured in a fall at work?
+What should I do after being injured at work?

-After being injured in a fall at work it is important to understand your rights so that you can confidently manage your recovery and working future.
-Your employer has a duty of care to you if you’re injured, and there’s a lot you can do to help yourself after a work accident:
+After being injured at work it is important to understand your rights so that you can confidently manage your recovery and working future.
+Your employer has a duty of care to you if you’re injured, and there’s a lot you can do to help yourself after a work accident.